Staying Connected with Homebound Members

 Work Groups

 Many homebound families struggle to handle routine home and car maintenance chores.
-They cannot leave home due to the risk of infection or inability to find care coverage.
-Mowing grass, raking leaves, running errands, etc., require the caregiver to be away from the one needing care.
+Leaving home creates a risk of infection or is a challenge due to needing a trained caregiver to provide coverage while away.
+Mowing grass, raking leaves, running errands, etc., requires the caregiver to be away from the one needing care and produces a safety risk.
+Therefore, these chores must go undone.

 Communion